 Herfindahl-Hirschman Index ('HHI') - the sum of the squared market shares of all firms in a market.
 The HHI must lie between zero (an infinite number of firms in the market, each with essentially zero market share) and 10,000 (a monopolist).
 The HHI reflects the size, distribution and number of firms within the market.
-A market would be considered un-concentrated if the HHI is less than 1,000; moderately concentrated if the HHI is between 1,000 and 1,800; and, highly concentrated if the HHI is greater than 1,800.
+A market would be considered un-concentrated if the HHI is less than 1,000; moderately concentrated if the HHI is greater than 1,800.